Carbon removal for individuals

 Durability

-Verification & integrity
+Verification and integrity

 Availability for individuals

-Access varies by project and provider; less consistently available for individuals than biochar.
+Variable and less consistently accessible than biochar.

 Ocean Alkalinity Enhancement (OAE)